Ober-Ramstadt

-Ober-Ramstadt is a town in the Darmstadt-Dieburg district, in Hessen, Germany.
+Ober-Ramstadt ([ˈoːbɐ ˈʁamʃtat], lit.
+'Upper Ramstadt', in contrast to "Lower Ramstadt") is a town in the Darmstadt-Dieburg district, in Hessen, Germany.
 It is situated 9 km southeast of Darmstadt.
 As of 2020, its population was 15,127.

 Geography

 Location

 Ober-Ramstadt is situated 9 km away from Darmstadt on the Bundesstrasse 426 (National Route 426) at the foot of the Odenwald.
 The small river Modau flows through Ober-Ramstadt, forming a little artificial lake south of the city.

 Neighbouring communities and areas

 Ober-Ramstadt borders Roßdorf to the north, to the east the city of Reinheim, Groß-Bieberau to the southeast, the community of Modautal in the south, to the west Mühltal, and to the northwest the city of Darmstadt.

 Divisions and districts

 Since 1977, Ober-Ramstadt is formed by the town itself plus three more Stadtteile: Modau, (2.877 citizens 30 June 2005), Wembach-Hahn, (1.004 citizens 30 June 2005), and Rohrbach, (1.534 citizens 30 June 2005), which joined in voluntarily in 1972.